Mississippi Road Trip: 7 Fascinating Places to Visit in the Magnolia State

 Where to stay in Tunica

 We didn’t stay overnight in Tunica, but the small town is known for its casino resorts.
 Two popular choices are the Horseshoe Tunica Casino & Hotel and the Gold Strike Casino Resort.
-You’ll be close to the action and there’s a spa at the Horseshoe.

-3. Clarksdale, MS
+Stop 3: Clarksdale, MS

-Clarksdale is one of the key stops on the Mississippi Blues Trail, and one of the coolest places to visit in Mississippi in my opinion.
 Many blues musicians, including Charley Patton and Ike Turner, have called Clarksdale home at one point or another, and there are flags on the street lamps highlighting famous current and former residents.

-Clarksdale is small and friendly; on our first day there, in search of something to eat, the City Commissioner stopped us in the street and asked my husband and I where we were from (our Aussie accents must have given away that we weren’t locals!), even giving us each a Clarksdale pin.
+Clarksdale is small and friendly.
+On our first day there, in search of something to eat, the City Commissioner stopped us in the street and asked my husband and I where we were from (our Aussie accents must have given away that we weren’t locals!), even giving us each a Clarksdale pin.

 In Clarksdale, plan to stop by the blues clubs to check out the local music scene.
 Ground Zero (co-owned by Morgan Freeman) and Red’s are great spots.
 The Shack Up Inn also has live music a few nights a week.
 The Delta Blues Alley Café can tell you who’s playing where on what night – and also has live music.